 Online mobile technologies such as tablets can be used to deliver self-management programs at a low-cost and increases accessibility to people in both urban and rural areas.
 Self-Management for Amputee Rehabilitation using Technology (SMART) is an online educational and training platform for individuals with LLA, designed and developed to address these needs.

 SMART utilizes peer support and focuses on LLA education and prosthetic limb management.
-It will be evaluated in men and women with LLA aged 50 years and over throughout British Columbia (BC) and Ontario (ON) with the aim of improving LLA outcomes.
+It will be evaluated in men and women with LLA aged 50 years and over throughout Canada with the aim of improving LLA outcomes.

-This study will help provide information of the effects of SMART, and information on the implementation of SMART in BC and ON.
+This study will help provide information of the effects of SMART, and information on the implementation of SMART in Canada.
 On a larger scale, as eHealth is relatively new, this study will provide valuable information on this method of delivery, which can be implemented to other clinical areas.